 This next product is an alternative to the one avoid for those that want a higher gauge.
 You get that extra sense of reliability for a little more money.
 Otherwise, the main features are the same.
 There is the pure OFC wire with the direct burial application.
 There are also many of the same protections, such as high resistance against UV, chemical damage, low temperature.
 Yet, there are also the same issues.

 Should you use this outdoors?
-It is understandable why some people are cautious to use this product with those rating issues.
+It is understandable why some people are cautious to use this speaker wire with those rating issues.
 It is unclear just how durable it will be.
 But, there is a lot of affordable, high-quality wire here.

 By this point, the pros and cons of the CCA outdoor speaker wire products are very similar.
 There are some helpful features here in the color-coding, jacket and basic ease of use.
 There is also an affordable price tag for this smaller length.
 But, there are still issues with the fragility of the aluminum beneath the copper.

 Should you use it outdoors?
-There are issues here in that the wire seems fine for outdoor use – but users need to be careful with the connections.
-In the right situation, and with some care, it could still prove useful.
+There are issues here in that the speaker wire seems fine for outdoor use – but users need to be careful with the connections.
+In the right situation, and with some care, the oudoor speaker wire could still prove useful.

 This last option is another that is CL3 rated for use in the wall or as an outdoor speaker wire through direct burial.
 There is 500ft of this OFC and there is a much higher strand count of 105 One of the most interesting features here is the cardboard box with the patented wind rather than the spool.
 This is meant to help users avoid kinks and tangles.
 It also looks better than a spool.

-There are many features to look at when choosing the best product for your needs.
+There are many features to look at when choosing the best outdoor speaker wire for your needs.
 These spools may all look the same at first, but they can have a very different specification.
-Think about the following when choosing a product for your home.
+Think about the following when choosing a speaker wire for your home.

 1) the length of the wire2) the materials used3) the strand count4) the weatherproofing5) the flexibility6) the ease of use.